Skip to main content

 Start Master server

-Copy the Imply distribution and your edited configurations to your new Master server.
+Copy Imply's distribution of Apache Druid® and your edited configurations to your new Master server.
 If you have been editing the configurations on your local machine, you can use rsync to copy them:

 On your Master server, cd into the distribution and run this command to start a Master: